SilasChan/Static-Website-Hosting-on-AWS/README.md

 ![image](diagram.png)

 ## Creating an IAM role

 1. Navigate to Access Management -> Roles -> Create Role

 ![image](1.png)

 2. Select AWS service as the trusted entity type and S3 as your use case.
 Click on Next.

 ![image](2.png)

 3. From the list of permission policies, choose the following policies:

-  AmazonS3FullAccess: To manage the S3 bucket.
+    *AmazonS3FullAccess*: To manage the S3 bucket.

-  CloudFrontFullAccess: To manage CloudFront distributions.
+    *CloudFrontFullAccess*: To manage CloudFront distributions.

-  AWSCertificateManagerReadOnly: To read SSL/TLS certificates.
+    *AWSCertificateManagerReadOnly: To read SSL/TLS certificates.

-  AmazonRoute53FullAccess (optional): To manage domain records.
+    *AmazonRoute53FullAccess* (optional): To manage domain records.

 4. Click on Next.
 Provide a suitable name and description for the IAM role and click on Create role.